mattpsu03/Free-Play-with-Attract-arcade-mods/README.md

 -9/25/26 - Added Pac-Land Freeplay with Attract (3 coins/1 Credit in coin A to activate freeplay)

 -9/25/26 - Added Pacmania Freeplay with Attract (select FREE  ON in service mode menu)

+-9/25/26 - Added Ladybug Freeplay with Attract (Hi score table is shown for 5 secs at the end of the attract sequence)